sanster23/manifest-gen/README.md

-# helm-chart-gen
+# manifest-gen

-helm chart generator
+`manifest-gen` is a tool to generate argo and helm manifests on the fly